Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Proofs

 Next, we switch the roles of sample split dataset $\{\A_l\}_{l\in [L]}$ and $\{\B_l\}_{l\in [L]}$, and construct the same upper bound for $\left\|\hGamma^\B - \Gamma\right\|_\infty$.
 By construction, $\hGamma = \frac{1}{2}(\hGamma^\A + \hGamma^\B)$.
 We apply the triangle inequality and construct the upper bound for the error of $\hGamma$, that is, with the probability at least $1-\frac{1}{t}-\frac{1}{t^2}$:

-With the error of $\hGamma$ bounded, we move forward bounding the error of the bias-corrected DRL estimator $\hfH$.
+With the error of $\hGamma$ bounded, we move forward bounding the error of the bias-corrected DRoL estimator $\hfH$.
 We follow the same argument as \eqref{eq: approx1-basic} but replace $\tGamma$ with $\hGamma$.
 Then with probability at least $1-\frac{1}{t}-\frac{1}{t^2}$, we have {

 }